-- Notes on the “indieweb” #1: Where do I publish and discuss?
+Notes on the “indieweb” #2: Where do I find things to read?

 Central to the idea of the indieweb is the good old fashioned website, a place where you can publish whatever you like, in whatever format or context you please, before pushing it to, say, Twitter or Facebook.
 This concept is known as POSSE (Publish (on your) Own Site, Syndicate Elsewhere).